 An IQ test does not describe the parameters emotionally sapiosexuals seek in prospective partners.
 For the sapiosexuals, intelligence is not a number.
 The ability for a person to have unique, incisive, deep and inquisitive conversations is highly attractive.
 As a sapiosexual, you may also be physically attracted to someone, but if you later find out that the other person lacks curiosity, intellectual rigour and open-mindedness, these things can be deal-breakers.
 As an intellectually intense person, you constantly crave new knowledge and experiences that widen your horizons.
 It is likely that you have had rich life experience, so when a person exhibits a general lack of awareness about many things in the world, you may quickly feel let down, frustrated, or lose interest.

 What happens when an intense sapiosexual person meets ‘their people’?

 Sometimes a sapiosexual person would want to test their own limits by becoming sexually intimate with someone they are not really attracted to from their core, but they will soon see that the relationship is unviable.
-Sapiosexuals who know themselves well would say that they are skeptical about investing in a relationship unless they know they can have many good conversations with the other person.
+Sapiosexuals who know themselves well would say that they are sceptical about investing in a relationship unless they know they can have many good conversations with the other person.
 In an ideal scenario, their life partner would be their intellectual equal.

 The attraction to your intellectual equal can even be intuitive and bypass your conscious awareness.
 This is especially true if you had not yet realized your own gifts.
 For example, you might have found yourself being drawn to particular people without knowing why only to later realize this is because you have unconsciously picked up on subtle signs of their intelligence.
-The qualities that you are looking for can manifest in many obvious and not-so-obvious ways, such as their humor and thoughtfulness.
+The qualities that you are looking for can manifest in many obvious and not-so-obvious ways, such as their humour and thoughtfulness.

 When you finally meet someone who is your intellectual equal, your immediate feeling will be a sense of relief, followed by excitement, hope, and anxiety.
 You may also suddenly feel insecure and needy as the possibility of intimacy triggered your attachment system to become activated.